 Not long ago, everyone said "Lao people don't read."

-Since 2006 we've published more than 370 books.
-Our first books were for young children, just learning to read.
+Since 2006 we've published more than 400 books.
+Our first books were for children learning to read.
 Now we've published on a wide variety of subjects, from women's health to the countries of ASEAN, from traditional fairy tales to the diary of Anne Frank.

 Silent reading program